Days-Long PG&E Outages May Be Coming. Here’s What to Do If You Lose Power for Days

 If PG&E were to shut off power to your home this summer, would you be ready?

-Power outages are expected to affect a number of homes this wildfire season in Northern California — the North Bay city of Calistoga is projected to lose power as many as 15 times, for instance — and decoding the best preparation options for your property and family can be confusing.
+Power outages could easily affect many Western homes this fire season, and decoding the best preparation options for your property and family can be confusing.

 A backup generator seems like a logical place to start.
 But unfortunately, experts say, backup generators may not be a practical option for many homeowners in residential areas, especially neighborhoods where homes are relatively close together.